Montezuma Costa Rica

 open-air living room of the community where a continuous mellow party takes place.

-Hotels in Montezuma, restaurants and beaches are all within short walking distance and there are many budget accommodations, along with vacation rentals and nature, yoga and health oriented hotels.
+Hotels in Montezuma, restaurants and beaches are all within easy walking distance.
+You easily find budget accommodations, as well as vacation rentals and nature, yoga and health oriented hotels.

 Montezuma center looking upon Chico's bar

-The hot spot of the nightlife scene is Chico's Bar in the center of Montezuma.
-The open air bar with dance floor looks onto the street life to one side, with a lounge area to the sea on the other side.
+For nightlife, the hot spot is Chico's Bar in the center of Montezuma.
+The open air bar with dance floor overlooks the village street life on one side, and on the other side has a beachfront restaurant.

 Montezuma Organic Market

-The hippie roots of Montezuma are most apparent during the small farmer's market held each Saturday morning.
-You'll find organic food and handicrafts, while musicians gather for a jam session.
+The hippie roots of Montezuma are most apparent during the local farmer's market held each Saturday morning.
+You'll find organic food and handicrafts, while enjoying the music of local musicians who use the event for their weekly jam session.

 Activities in Montezuma:

-There is a host of tour operators in Montezuma who take you to nearby sights and activities.
+There are a host of tour operators in Montezuma who can take you to nearby sights and activities.
 A day jaunt to the Tortuga Islands includes snorkeling in crystal-clear water.
-Another popular activity is the canopy tour across the Montezuma waterfalls where you zip through a verdant river valley.
+Another popular activity is the canopy tour across the Montezuma waterfalls where you can zip through a lush river valley.

 Tortuga Islands near Montezuma

-Other options are diving and snorkeling, fishing, surfing, horseback riding, or yoga in one of the hotels in Montezuma.
+Other activities include diving, snorkeling, fishing, surfing, horseback riding, or yoga offered by any of the hotels in Montezuma.
 A must-see jewel for nature lovers is Cabo Blanco, Costa Rica's oldest Nature Reserve, located 9 km south of Montezuma.

-Montezuma's biggest attraction, however, are its beaches and waterfalls.
-Explore miles of fantastic beaches which extend to both sides of Montezuma and hike up to waterfalls ensconced in the jungle.
+Montezuma's biggest natural attraction, however, are the beaches and waterfalls.
+Explore miles of fantastic beaches that extend to both sides of Montezuma, and hike through the jungle to discover waterfalls and natural bathing tubs in the rivers.